Improving initial-state-dependent quantum circuit optimization by introducing state labels: Improvements in

 \subsection{Removal of redundant $CX$ pairs}

-\aqcel makes the $RCCX$ gate pairs by decomposing a multi-qubit controlled gate as discussed above.
-If one of the $RCCX$ control operation is removed as redundant operation, then the $CX$ pair remains.
-In most cases, the original state of the target qubit of the $CX$ gate is $\ket{0}$ because it is most likely added as an ancilla in the decomposition of a multi-qubit controlled operator.
-In this case, the $CX$ pair is redundant and can be removed, as shown in Figure~\ref{fig:flowchart}(c).
+\aqcel makes $RCCX$-gate pairs by decomposing a multi-qubit controlled gate, as discussed above.
+Here, a gate pair refers to two gates of the same type acting on the same set of qubits, typically appearing as a compute--uncompute structure.
+If one of the control operations in an $RCCX$ gate is identified as redundant and removed, the $RCCX$ gate can be replaced by a $CX$ gate.
+Since $RCCX$ gates appear as pairs in the decomposition, this procedure can leave a pair of $CX$ gates in the optimized circuit.
+In many cases, the target qubit of such a $CX$ pair is an ancilla qubit initialized to $\ket{0}$, because it was introduced during the decomposition of a multi-qubit controlled operator.
+If this ancilla is only used to temporarily store a control condition and is uncomputed afterward, the remaining $CX$ pair is redundant and can be removed, as illustrated in Figure~\ref{fig:flowchart}(c).

 The redundant $CX$-pair removal is performed as follows.
-First, we attempt to find a $CX$ pair in the circuit.
-Once it is found, we determine whether the $CX$-pair removal is applicable by exploiting the state label manager that monitors the qubit states, introduced in the previous sub-section.
-If the original state of the target qubit of the $CX$ pair is $\ket{0}$ and the state does not change between the $CX$ pair, the $CX$-pair removal can be applied.
-As in Figure~\ref{fig:flowchart}(c), if there is a controlled-$U$ gate in-between the $CX$ pair and the control of the $U$ gate is the same as the target of the $CX$ gates, then the $U$ gate is changed to be controlled by the control of the $CX$ gates and the $CX$ pair is removed.
+First, \aqcel searches for a pair of $CX$ gates with the same control and target qubits.
+Once such a pair is found, the state label manager introduced in the previous subsection is used to determine whether the $CX$-pair removal is applicable.
+If the state of the target qubit of the $CX$ pair is known to be $\ket{0}$ before the first $CX$ gate and its state is not modified between the two $CX$ gates except through its use as a control qubit, and the computational-basis value of the control qubit is unchanged, the target qubit returns to $\ket{0}$ after the second $CX$ gate.
+In this case, if an operation between the $CX$ pair is controlled by the target qubit of the $CX$ gates, the control of that operation can be moved to the control qubit of the $CX$ pair.
+The two $CX$ gates can then be removed.